 How To Keep Your Home Safe From Termites

 While these methods can help you limit your chances of a termite infestation, nothing provides guaranteed solutions like professional pest control.
 With thousands of dollars potentially on the line, do you really want to roll the dice?
 The experts at Alder Pest Control are here to help!
-For termite prevention you can count on, make the right call: the best termite prevention and control comes with the professional assistance of Alder Pest Control.
+For termite prevention you can count on, make the right call: the best termite control services comes with the professional assistance of Alder Pest Control.